SyncfusionExamples/PDF_A4_conformance/README.md

 ------|------
 [PDF/A-4e](https://github.com/SyncfusionExamples/PDF_A4_conformance/blob/master/Pdf_4e_conformance) |  PDF/A-4e (engineering) is intended for technical documents and replaces PDF/E format.
 It supports 3D models, rich media, 3D annotations, and embedded files.
  [PDF/A-4f](https://github.com/SyncfusionExamples/PDF_A4_conformance/blob/master/Pdf_4f_conformance) | PDF/A-4f allows us to embed any files in PDF documents as attachments similar to the PDF/A-3 conformance level.
-[ PDF to a PDF/A-4](https://github.com/SyncfusionExamples/PDF_A4_conformance/blob/master/Pdf_to_Pdf-A4) |you can easily convert an existing PDF to a PDF/A-4 document for archiving and long-term preservation.
+[ PDF to a PDF/A-4](https://github.com/SyncfusionExamples/PDF_A4_conformance/blob/master/Pdf_to_Pdf-A4) |You can easily convert an existing PDF to a PDF/A-4 document for archiving and long-term preservation.
-[PDF/A-4](https://github.com/SyncfusionExamples/PDF_A4_conformance/blob/master/conformance_creation) | you can easily create a new document with the PDF/A-4 standard.
+[PDF/A-4](https://github.com/SyncfusionExamples/PDF_A4_conformance/blob/master/conformance_creation) | You can easily create a new document with the PDF/A-4 standard.

+# How to run the examples
+* Download this project to a location in your disk.
+* Open the solution file using Visual Studio.
+* Rebuild the solution to install the required NuGet package.
+* Run the application.

 # Resources
 *   **Product page:** [Syncfusion PDF Framework](https://www.syncfusion.com/document-processing/pdf-framework/net)